FJSolutions/ts-dotenv/README.md

 - When defining these properties, always initialize them by creating an instance of the mapped type.
 - These properties can be nested arbitrarily deep, but as they are only for organizational purposes deep nesting is discouraged.
+- Teh `credentials` property of the `Smtp` type is initialised by the framework if not done in the class declaration.

 The result of executing this code against a valid `.env` file will produce something like the following: